AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 [I'd be happy to hear your thoughts on Twitter.](https://twitter.com/alexjreid) _Corrections and comments are most welcome._

+In a [next post](/posts/cloud-bigtable-paginated-comments/) we look at how the same problem can be approached with [Cloud Bigtable](https://cloud.google.com/bigtable).

 ## Links

 If you found this interesting, you'll enjoy the following even more.